Graduate Student Circulation Survival Guide

 You can do this online without recourse to the circulation staff.
 Once the recalled material is returned, you will receive a notice directing you to the appropriate circulation desk.
 We are not able to recall BGSU items that are checked out to OhioLINK patrons.

-OhioLINK is a consortium of colleges and universities in Ohio that share their resources.
+The OhioLINK Consortium consists of colleges and universities in Ohio that share their resources.
 You can request any circulating materials online through the OhioLINK online catalog and have it delivered to Jerome or Firelands Libraries for pick-up.

 OhioLINK resources effectively increase BGSU's holdings by millions of volumes.
 There are currently more than 90 colleges and universities participating in OhioLINK, among them Ohio State University, Ohio University, University of Toledo, University of Toledo Medical Center, Miami University and Oberlin College.
 In addition, you may borrow directly at any OhioLINK university when you present your valid BGSU ID.